 6-223.1.
-Rental application fees restricted.
+Rental applications, generally; application fees prohibited.

 - (a) Disclosure of Application Criteria.
-Before accepting a rental application, a landlord must disclose to the applicant, in writing, the criteria on which the application will be judged. - (b) Disclosure of Application Fee.
-Before accepting a rental application fee, a landlord shall disclose in writing to the applicant the rental application fee amount.
-The applicant shall not be charged more than the disclosed rental application fee for that application. - (c) Availability of Units.
-Landlords shall only advertise rental housing units, receive applications, screen applicants, and accept application fees for rental housing units when such rental housing units are actually available and ready for occupancy or are expected to be available for occupancy within a reasonable time period; provided, however, that an applicant may consent to be screened and placed on a waiting list.
+Before accepting a rental application, a landlord must disclose to the applicant, in writing, the criteria on which the application will be judged. - (b) Availability of Units.
+Landlords shall only advertise rental housing units, receive applications, and screen applicants for rental housing units when such rental housing units are actually available and ready for occupancy or are expected to be available for occupancy within a reasonable time period; provided, however, that an applicant may consent to be screened and placed on a waiting list.
 For purposes of this Section, a rental housing unit is no longer considered available if a different applicant has been screened by the landlord, has been offered the rental housing unit and accepted it, and has placed a deposit on the rental housing unit.
 A rental housing unit may be considered available if a tenant of a unit has declared they will not be renewing a lease or have otherwise vacated the property.
-Landlords shall document the date and time that deposits are placed on rental housing units.
+Landlords shall document the date and time that deposits are placed on rental housing units. - (c) Application Fees.
+All application fees for rental housing units are prohibited, including, but not limited to, any fees or charges to applicants for the following: national, state and local criminal background checks, credit reports, rental history records and/or reference checks, eviction records and/or employment verification.